Code Description(s) Tab

 - How did you decide on this number?
 Which of the factors listed influence your choice?
 Check as many factors as apply from the checklist.
 You may enter additional factors in the Other box.
 (2014)

-- Languages Used: Check as many languages and communications libraries as apply from the checklist.
+- Programming Languages Used: Check as many languages and communications libraries as apply from the checklist.
 You may enter additional languages or communications libraries in the Other box.

 - Libraries Called: Check as many libraries as apply from the checklist.
 You may enter additional libraries in the Other box.